trestikp/fjp_semestral/README.md

 # FJP semestral
 - supposed theme: PL/0 compiler with simple IDE in JS/ web
 - the first draft grammar seems too simple - can it work? should it include various types?
-- TODO: calling a procedure with params example is wrong (doesn't take the parameters)

 TURN-IN CHECKLIST:
 - integer: